21 Most Beautiful Philippines Islands To Check (2023)

 There is also a small nature reserve, where you can go snorkeling.
 After the hike, relax on the shallow beach, where tourists are picked up by boats.

 Want to delve into the past of the Philippines?
-Go to Correchidor!
+Go to Corregidor island!
 What was once a battlefield between American, Japanese and Filipino forces during World War II is now part of history.
 There is also a very small fortress on the island, which was used to shelter wars.
-See relics of the war firsthand on a guided tour, visiting the light clock, barracks, and some small monuments.

 This island is closer to Malaysia than to the Philippines, so tourists almost never visit it.